-Homework and home study are the most integral parts of a student's academic progress.
-A minimum of 2.5 hours per night is expected of each student.
-Extra time should be devoted each night and on the weekends in especially difficult subjects.
-While written work may not be assigned each evening, some reading/study time should be devoted to each subject.
-Any student taking Advanced Placement/Honors courses should expect to devote extra time each night beyond what is expected in standard courses.
+Homework and home study are an integral part of a student's academic progress.
+Homework for Gr.
+9-12 students will be assigned Monday - Friday, and take an average student approximately $2\frac{1}{2}$ hours to complete.
+Any student taking Chemistry/Advanced Placement/Honors courses should expect to devote extra time each night beyond what is expected in standard courses.